Free City of Frankfurt: Frankfurt as an important centre of transport and trade

 From the beginning, the city had a leading role in the expansion of the German railway system.
 All the bankers from Frankfurt supported the initiative and the first railway shares were in great interest.
 Nevertheless, negotiations went slowly and the initial construction of the railway did not start until 1839.

 Frankfurt becomes the federal capital

-The Bundestag was headquartered in Palais Thurn and Taxis in the Großen Eschenheimer Straße starting from 5 November 1816.
+The Bundestag was headquartered in Palais Thurn und Taxis in the Großen Eschenheimer Straße starting from 5 November 1816.
 The member states established delegations in the city.
 The Central Federal Bureau for Investigations (German: Bundes-Central-Behörde für Untersuchungen), a central coordinating institution of the political police for the federal member states, had been based in Frankfurt since the 1830s.